 The upshot: Those fund holders have no concept about how badly they're being exploited.

-Most mutual fund are way too expensive.
+Most mutual funds are way too expensive.
 Some also have sales charges and exit charges (called front and rear "loads" in broker parlance) and so-called 12b-1 fees and transaction charges.

 And there's the whole price realization uncertainty thing: Even if you sell a fund early in the trading day, you're still going to get that evening's closing price.
 That doesn't do us a damn bit of good if we see the market slipping – and sell – only to have stocks plunge a few thousand points afterward.